Champions League final moved from Saint Petersburg after Russian invasion of Ukraine | DW | 25.02.2022

 Second-division side Schalke are sponsored by the German subsidiary of the Russian gas giant and have said they are following events in Ukraine "with great concern."

-"Schalke will observe and evaluate further developments and strongly appeal for peace, to protect the people affected by the crisis," a statement read.
+"Schalke will observe and evaluate further developments and strongly appeal for peace, to protect the people affected by the crisis," a statement said.

 The sponsorship, which began in 2007 under controversial former president Clemens Tönnies, was recently extended through to 2025 despite Schalke's first relegation since 1991 in what was a record deal for a Bundesliga 2 side.